TypeScript Advanced Usage – Template Types

 Conversion of type 'unknown[]' to type 'Contact' may be a mistake because neither type sufficiently overlaps with the other.
 If this was intentional, convert the expression to 'unknown' first.ts(2352)

-This is progress.
-The last time we had this bug we didn't find out about it until runtime–now TypeScript is catching it for us at compile time.
-If you scrutinize the message, it helpfully says 'unknown[]' to type 'Contact', which should tip you off that your variable, which is typed to Contact should actually be typed to Contact[].
+.
 But who reads error messages amirite?
 (I do, and you should) Unfortunately, the second half of this error message is actively unhelpful.
 TypeScript encourages the cast happy approach when it advises "convert the expression to 'unknown' first".
 Someone following TypeScript's recommendation would be inclined to fix the errors thusly:

 const queryResults: Contact = databaseQueryWrapper(variables) as unknown as Contact;

-TypeScript is happy, but we have introduced the same bug we had from when our return was typed to any:
+TypeScript is happy, but we have introduced the same bug we had from when our return was typed to any

 console.log(queryResults.address);